 - The UU Funding Program has grants of up to $500 for UU congregations participating in voter projects, available beginning January 1, 2020.

 - Take a collection, make a donation, and use Faithfy - Crowdfunding UUism - to raise funds for your voter engagement efforts.

 Theological Grounding and History

 - In March 2015, the Living Legacy Project and the Unitarian Universalist Association, presented the Marching in the Arc of Justice Conference, to honor the 50th anniversary of the Selma Voting Rights Campaign.
 This was a time for us to remember our past, honor our martyrs and their families, and recommit to the struggle for racial justice in the United States.
-A new Marching in the Arc of Justice Toolkit has just been released for use in your congregation or community group that includes videos from the conference, discussion guides, and small group ministry sessions.

-- Rev. Robert M. Hardies: Sermon—“The Fierce Urgency of Now” and “Oh Freedom”
+- Rev. Robert M. Hardies: Sermon—“Oh Freedom”